 The Power Query Editor

 When you import data, the Power Query Editor opens.
 This is where you build your transformation steps.
-Every action you take is recorded as a step that can be replayed:
+Every action you take is recorded as a step on the right-hand Applied Steps pane and can be replayed, edited, reordered, or deleted:

 - Remove unwanted columns